???

 HISTORY

-In the mid-1870s, William and his family established a one-family village and ranch along the Virgin river south of Bloomington.
 Most of the lumber for the structures in Atkinville, Bloomington, and Price came from Mount Trumbell in Arizona and was highly prized for both its strength and fine-grained appearance.

 During the winters, they cut ice and stored it in a cave for sale all year round.